(CNN) -- Brandon Holt didn't make it to his 7th birthday. He won't graduate high school, won't get married, won't have kids of his own.

-Brandon was playing in and around the 4-year-old's Toms River home on Monday evening when the younger child left the yard and went inside, police explained.
+Brandon was playing in and around his 4-year-old friend's Toms River home on Monday evening when the younger child left the yard and went inside, police explained.
+The little boy came back outside with a .22-caliber rifle.

-The Atlantic County prosecutor's office is leading the investigation to determine whether charges will be filed in the case and, if so, against whom, Mastronardy said Tuesday night.
+The Atlantic County prosecutor's office is leading the investigation to determine whether charges will be filed in the case and, if so, against whom, Mastronardy said earlier this week.

 CNN's Greg Botelho contributed to this report.